jknapp25/exogenesis/ideas.md

 The memories of previous harvester kids get's passed on to the next after they die

 Second pass:
+When I'm doing passes with these ideas ^ pick a book that I think does these things well and start reading it before and during
 Re-call the grittiness of the original vision.
 He was basically called out of deadly, hypnotizing comfort into a deadly adventure, requiring EVERYTHING of him.
 But the beauty shines through regardless.
 Do character profiling: what are each characters motivations?
 Integrate my ideas into the outline for the second pass